bonobos/tap-salesforce/README.md

 Refer to the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SYNC_MODE.md#replication-method) for more information about replication types.

-By default, discovery mode will produce a catalog with forces FULL_TABLE sync for all streams.
+By default, discovery mode will produce a catalog that forces a FULL_TABLE sync for all streams.

 To enable INCREMENTAL sync for any stream: